slamsy/flask-cat-lives/README.md

+# 9Lives

+Browser word game based on hangman but with cute cats instead.
+Built on Python in a Flask web framework.
+Current master is stable and playable.

 # Usage on FreeBSD

+To run the game locally:

 * Install Flask: http://flask.pocoo.org/docs/1.0/installation/
 * Script to run that serves the game on any IP address, port 5000: